SiyuLiu0329/uq-hpc-guide2022/index.md

 ```
 **As you can see, the cluster does not have any enviroment set up to even run `python`, not to mention `pytorch`.
 We need to configure the enviroment oursevles for our script to run!**

-## 3. Set Up The Necesary Environements on Rangpur
+## 3. Set Up The Necessary Environements on Rangpur
 ### 3.1 Installing Miniconda on Rangpur
 To successfully execute `main.py`, we need to at least have `python` and `pytorch` configured on the cluster.
 Dependencies for deep learning are best managed using [conda](https://docs.conda.io/en/latest/miniconda.html), which can set up an entire GPU enabled `python` environment with a few lines.